-- (a) when included in Schedule 4 or 5; - (b) in paints, tinters, inks or ink additives; - (c) in preparations for cosmetic use containing 100 mg/kg or less of lead; - (d) in pencil cores, finger colours, showcard colours, pastels, crayons, poster paints/colours or coloured chalks containing 100 mg/kg or less of lead; or - (e) in ceramic glazes when labelled with the warning statement: CAUTION Harmful if swallowed.
+- (a) when included in Schedule 4 or 5; - (b) in paints, tinters, inks or ink additives; - (c) in preparations for cosmetic use containing 100 mg/kg or less of lead; - (d) in pencil cores, finger colours, showcard colours, pastels, crayons, poster paints/colours or coloured chalks containing 100 mg/kg or less of lead; or - (e) in ceramic glazes when labelled with the warning statement: CAUTION-Harmful if swallowed.
 Do not use on surfaces which contact food or drink.
-Written in letters not less than 1.5 mm in height.
-Schedule 6 substances are considered to have moderate potential for causing harm, the extent of which can be reduced through the use of distinctive packaging with strong warnings and safety directions on the label.
-Schedule 5 LEAD COMPOUNDS in preparations for use as hair cosmetics, unless specified in Appendix C. Schedule 5 substances are considered to have low potential for causing harm, the extent of which can be reduced through the use of appropriate packaging with simple warnings and safety directions on the label.
-In addition, under the Customs (Prohibited Imports) Regulations 1956, the importation of cosmetic products containing more than 250 mg/kg (0.025 % w/w) of lead or lead compounds (calculated as lead), except products containing more than 250 mg/kg of lead acetate designed for use in hair treatments, is prohibited unless written permission is granted by the Minister (Australian Government, 2013).
-Further information regarding the restriction of lead in cosmetics is provided in the NICNAS Existing Chemicals Information Sheet: Lead in Cosmetics (November, 2008).
+Written in letters not less than 1.5 mm high.'
+'Schedule 6 substances are considered to have moderate potential for causing harm, the extent of which can be reduced through the use of distinctive packaging with strong warnings and safety directions on the label.'
+Schedule 5 'Lead compounds in preparations for use as hair cosmetics, unless specified in Appendix C.' 'Schedule 5 substances are considered to have low potential for causing harm, the extent of which can be reduced through the use of appropriate packaging with simple warnings and safety directions on the label.'
+In addition, under the Customs (Prohibited Imports) Regulations 1956, importing cosmetic products containing more than 250 mg/kg (0.025 % w/w) of lead or lead compounds (calculated as lead), except products containing more than 250 mg/kg of lead acetate designed for use in hair treatments, is prohibited unless written permission is granted by the Minister (Australian Government, 2013).
+Further information regarding the restriction of lead in cosmetics is provided in the NICNAS Existing Chemicals information sheet: Lead in cosmetics (November, 2008).
+Certain lead compounds in this group are listed in the Australian Code for the Transport of Explosives by Road and Rail (3rd edition) as follows (SafeWork Australia): - the transport of lead azide, lead styphnate, and 2,4-dinitroresorcinate are 'prohibited, when neither desensitised nor phlegmatised, without Competent Authority approval'; - lead azide and lead styphnate, when wetted with less than 20 % water, or mixture of alcohol and water, by mass, are both classified as Class 1.1D explosives (UN No 0129 and 0130, respectively).
 International The risk of exposure to lead and lead compounds has been recognised internationally, which has resulted in broad restrictions regarding occupational and public exposure.
 Cosmetics Lead compounds appear on the following:

-- Health Canada list of prohibited and restricted cosmetic ingredients ("Hotlist"). - The EU Cosmetic Directive 76/768/EEC Annex II: List of substances which must not form part of the composition of cosmetic products. - The New Zealand cosmetic products Group Standard Schedule 4: Components cosmetic products must not contain. - The Thailand Cosmetic Act Prohibited substances.
+- Health Canada list of prohibited and restricted cosmetic ingredients (The 'Hotlist'). - The EU Cosmetics Directive 76/768/EEC Annex II: List of substances which must not form part of the composition of cosmetic products. - New Zealand Cosmetic Products Group Standard-Schedule 4: Components cosmetic products must not contain. - The Thailand Cosmetic Act-Prohibited substances.